DistrictOfJoban/JCM-Docs/docs/players/blocks/water_machine.md

 A **Water Machine** is a block in Joban Client Mod, modelled after water supply machines in MTR stations.

 ## Usage
-You may refill a water bottle/bucket by right clicking on the water machine with the corresponding item (Empty Bottle/Empty Bucket).
+You may refill a water bottle by right clicking on the water machine with an empty glass bottle.

 ## Crafting Recipe
 <div class="crafting">